elisa-tech/BASIL/docs/source/how_to_run_it.rst

       -d \
       --privileged \
       --network=host \
-      --name basil-api-container \
+      -p 0.0.0.0:<API-PORT>:<Your desired value> \
       --mount source=basil-db-vol,target=/BASIL-API/db \
       --mount source=basil-ssh-keys-vol,target=/BASIL-API/api/ssh_keys \
       --mount source=basil-tmt-logs-vol,target=/var/tmp/tmt \
       basil-api-image

-the ``--privileged`` options is needed to be able to run fedora container as a possible testing environment inside the basil-api-container.
+the ``--privileged`` options is needed to be able to run fedora container as a possible testing environment inside api container.

 You can start the APP Container above created with the name **basil-app-image** with the following docker command